akane0915/word-builder/README.md

 # _The Word Definer_

 #### _A web application to allow users to input a word and then define the word.
 The application allows users to store multiple words and multiple definitions for each word.
-This application is currently deployed via Heroku and viewable at                  .
+This application is currently deployed via Heroku and viewable at https://powerful-lake-46178.herokuapp.com/.
 April 21, 2017_

 #### By _**Asia Kane**_

 ## Description

 This application is built for children as the intended audience.
 Its purpose is to allow children to create a list of words they don't know, but would like to learn.
 After researching the definition(s) of the word, the child is able to store these definitions for the word.
-The application
+The application also allows children to view flashcards of the words to practice learning them!

 The application contains two classes: Word and Definition.
 The homepage of the app lists all words.
 When a word is clicked, it leads to a page with the words definition(s).
+All words are listed alphabetically.

 ### Prerequisites